-Long-term care is becoming a pressing societal issue as growing numbers of people living with disabilities or chronic diseases increase demand.
+Strengthening our nation’s long-term care system is a pressing societal issue as growing numbers of older Americans and people living with disabilities or chronic diseases increase demand.